jpegleg/your_grace/README.md

 To more fully lock it away, use the desu version of the install script:

-chmod =x desu_install_your_grace
+chmod +x desu_install_your_grace

 ./desu_install_your_grace

+Or just disable user access to "su" another way.
+Without disabling su, a user could get a regular root shell still via "su root -c sh" and so forth.

-And then say goodbyte to your regular root bash shell, and regular root shells.
+Say goodbyte to your regular root bash shell, and regular root shells.

 Navigate the menus to execute different tasks on the CLI.